 Eye floaters often don’t require treatment, as they are harmless disruptions to your vision.
 However, in some circumstances, it can be quite frustrating to have these marks in your vision, and there are a few options.

 The first is a laser treatment designed to break up the eye floaters.
-This procedure has a varied level of effectiveness, but some find great comfort in it.
+This procedure has a varied level of effectiveness, but some find great comfort in this eye floaters treatment.

 In other circumstances, surgery can be performed to replace the vitreous of your eye with a similar solution.
 This is also a procedure (vitrectomy) that has varied results and can sometimes cause retinal tearing or scarring which carries further detriments.

 Therefore, the best thing to do for eye floaters is to bring them up with your optometrist during your next eye exam in Calgary.
 Accepting them as a part of your life can bring closure and happiness that you may be happier with than continuing to worry about these eye floaters.

 When you need a Calgary optometrist, trust the experts at Urban Eyecare.
 Visit us at one of our two locations in Calgary for a comprehensive eye exam for you or your children.
 We are happy to help!
 Call us today!
 Sunridge Location (403) 280-8330 | Chaparral Location (403) 453-1211.